-Road-trippers driving around NSW’s South Coast are, these days, spoilt for choice when it comes to eating out.
-Whether you’re in the mood for a fancy degustation dinner, simple street-style burgers, a seafood platter or some of the best oysters on the NSW South Coast, the cafes and restaurants in Merimbula and surrounds have got you covered.
+Whether you’re in the mood for a fancy degustation dinner, simple street-style burgers, a seafood platter or some of the best oysters on the NSW South Coast, Merimbula and surrounds has got you covered.

 The seaside town of Merimbula serves up some of the South Coast’s freshest seafood.
 (Image: Destination NSW)